 Bruschetta is basically toasted bread, and is sometimes confused with the tomato topping, (which can vary).
-It is usually served as an appetizer, or you can have two or three slices with a salad for a light lunch.
+It is usually served as an appetiser, or you can have two or three slices with a salad for a light lunch.
 Smaller entre size pieces are called crostini.

-Silver Spoon’s Bruschetta Recipe
+Silver Spoon’s bruschetta recipe

 Toast the slices of bread on both sides under the grill or a barbeque.
 Rub them with garlic while they are still hot and put them back under the grill for a moment.
 Arrange toppings on the bread.
 Season with salt and pepper and drizzle with olive oil.

-Caprese Bruschetta (left)
+Caprese bruschetta (left)

 Layer on the bruschetta, slices of mozzarella cheese (buffalo* preferred), slices of cherry tomatoes, and whole or torn (not cut) fresh basil leaves.

 *for the creamy taste